 Working with leading organisations to provide a global, independent and transparent view of catastrophic events

 In partnership with the University of Reading and the University of Exeter we applied our significant experience in windstorm modelling to create a historical extreme wind storms (XWS) database.

-Further information on the project see Historical catalogue of extreme European windstorms (PDF, 247 kB)
+Further information on the project see The XWS open access catalogue of extreme European windstorms from 1979 to 2012.

 The Met Office and Lloyd's, the world's specialist insurance market, teamed up to promote the latest scientific research on North Atlantic hurricanes.